alertmanager/alert_manager/README.md

 	- Start of huge refactoring of alert_handler.py
 	- Fixed some easy to solve bugs due to per-result improvements.
 Still many UI bugs
 	- Moved incident metadata from lookup tables to incident collection
+	- Alert results will be stored in incident_results collection
 	- Note: auto_ttl_resolve and auto_previous_resolve not yet working
 - **2015-01-18** mika.borner@gmail.com
 	- Fixed per-result alert handling